Lace bugs

 What are Lace Bugs?

 Lace bugs are a type of insect that belongs to the family Tingidae.
-They are named for the delicate, lacy appearance of their wings and body, which are covered in a complex pattern of veins and ridges.
+They are named for the delicate, lacy appearance of their wings and body, covered in a complex pattern of veins and ridges.

 Host Plants

 There are many different species of lace bugs, but some of the most common ones that affect garden plants include the azalea lace bug, the sycamore lace bug, and the hawthorn lace bug.
-Lace bugs can also infest ornamental plants such as rhododendrons, mountain laurel, and flowering dogwood.
+These bugs can also infest ornamental plants such as rhododendrons, mountain laurel, and flowering dogwood.

 Regions impacted